tlswg/tls13-spec/draft-ietf-tls-tls13.md

  * If not containing a "pre_shared_key" extension, it MUST contain both a "signature_algorithms" extension and a "supported_groups" extension.
- * If containing a "supported_groups" extension, it MUST also contain a "key_share" extension, and vice versa. (an empty KeyShare.client_shares vector is permitted)
+ * If containing a "supported_groups" extension, it MUST also contain a "key_share" extension, and vice versa.
+(An empty KeyShare.client_shares vector is permitted)

 Servers receiving a ClientHello which does not conform to these